The first documented case of aerial victory by shooting

 The Voisin III was constructed primarily from steel tubes and canvas, with some wooden components, and powered by a 120-horsepower Salmson M9 water-cooled engine.
 It was equipped with either a flexible .303″ Lewis machine gun or an 8 mm Hotchkiss M1909 machine gun.
 The steel tube frame allowed the aircraft to carry a bomb load of up to 150 kg (330 lbs) and was designed with fixed quadricycle landing gear, including an observation window in the nose.
 Over 850 units were produced in France alone, with additional aircraft manufactured under license in twelve other nations, comprising 400 in Russia, 100 in Italy, 50 in Britain, and smaller quantities in Belgium and Romania.

 It was used by the RNAS in Gallipoli, where it flew out of Tenedos and Imbros.
-Although it looks ungainly (a cross between a shopping trolley and a pram) it was effective: it could take two men and a big bomb - Commander Charles Samson (who commanded 3 Squadron RNAS in Gallipoli) improvised with petrol bombs and a 500-lb bomb.
+Although it looked ungainly (a cross between a shopping trolley and a pram) it was effective: flown solo and sometimes with an observer, it typically carried a payload of one 100-lb bomb and several 20-lb bombs – Commander Charles Samson (who commanded 3 Squadron RNAS in Gallipoli) even improvised with a home-made petrol bomb.

 A Voisin of No 3 Squadron, Royal Naval Air Service at Imbros 1915